Aestus0/Aestus0/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on [HAND Enterprise Solutions](https://www.hand-china.com).
+- 🔭 I’m currently working on ByteDance.
 - 📫 How to reach me: [@Colin](https://twitter.com/Colin48493159)

 <!--